-To browse our extensive collection of Marvel Comics artwork signed by Stan Lee himself, visit our Stan Lee artworks page.
+To browse our extensive collection of Marvel Comics artwork signed by the late Stan Lee himself, visit our Stan Lee artworks page.

 Born Stanley Martin Lieber in 1922 in Manhattan, New York City to Romanian-Jewish immigrant parents, Stan Lee grew up in a tiny apartment in the Bronx, watching Errol Flynn movies and dreaming of writing the Great American Novel.
 His writing pursuits led him to write obituaries and press releases before he took a job filling inkwells at Timely Comics when he was 19.
 He immediately showed promise, and adopted the nom-de-plume of Stan Lee for his work for the company, saving his birth name for his more literature he was writing outside of his dayjob.
 After helping with the creation of a number of what became the publisher’s flagship superheroes, he was installed as editor in 1950, after eleven years with Timely.